 Mugler’s creations have been worn by stars like Diana Ross, David Bowie, Lady Gaga, Céline Dion and Beyoncé, and captured on film by masters of fashion photography like Helmut Newton, Ellen von Unwerth and Pierre et Gilles.
 With his penchant for theatrical performance, Mugler has created some of the most spectacular fashion shows of his time.

-This exhibition was initiated and produced by the Montreal Museum of Fine Arts in collaboration with the Maison Mugler.
-The exhibition was curated by Thierry-Maxime Loriot under the direction of Nathalie Bondil, Director and Chief Curator of the Montreal Museum of Fine Arts.
+This exhibition was initiated and produced by the Montreal Museum of Fine Arts in collaboration with the Maison Mugler which restored the designer’s heritage couture.
+The exhibition was curated by Thierry-Maxime Loriot.